banner-bg

 Instead of the timing and quantity of bottles, you’ll want to highlight the types of foods offered at snacks and lunch and how much a child ate.

 Once your toddlers are all on a one-nap-a-day schedule, it’s less about timing and more about the duration of the nap.
-Though, if a child falls asleep really late, it’s worth mentioning that to parents.
+Though, if a child falls asleep really late, it’s worth mentioning that to families.

 The toddler years are often when potty training is being introduced, so make sure to include space for those details as well.